 Summer isn’t over until you’ve made a Cuba Libre cocktail.
 This classic, 3-ingredient rum refresher is sweet, zesty and revitalizing on a hot afternoon.

-Most people seem to have a “go-to” drink at a bar.
+Most people seem to have a “go-to”

 Maybe even a tootsie roll cocktail (made with kahlua and root beer).

 But other times, I really just want a rum & coke.
 It’s simple and refreshing.